mesosphere/marathon/docs/native-docker-private-registry.md

 ### Step 2: Mesos/Marathon config

-1. Add the path to the gziped login credentials to your marathon app definition
+1. Add the path to the gzipped login credentials to your Marathon app definition

     ```bash
     "uris": [